-Table 3, below, includes information about drug classifications and treatments for AML.
-For more information, see the Package Insert and/or the Full Prescribing Information for each medication on the internet.
+Table 4, below, includes information on drug classifications and their functions and mechanisms of action.
+Table 5 on page 48 lists some of the medications used to treat AML.
+For more information, see the package insert and/or the full prescribing information that accompanies each medication available on the internet.